-A "quorum" is a majority of the outstanding Shares.
+A "quorum" is the presence at the Annual Meeting, virtually or by proxy, of a majority of the issued and outstanding Shares entitled to vote at the Annual Meeting.
 Shares may be voted at the Annual Meeting by a signed proxy card, by telephone instruction, or electronically on the Internet.
 There must be a quorum for the Annual Meeting to be held.
 Abstentions and broker non-votes are counted as present and entitled to vote for purposes of determining whether a quorum exists.